-Template, CSElement, and SiteEntry asset types provide the pagelets and elements that build your online sites.
+Template, CSElement, and SiteEntry asset types provide the elements and pagelets that build your online sites.
 They are asset representations of elements and page names, the components that Content Server uses to generate pages.
 Because they are assets, elements and page names can be managed with workflow and revision tracking.

-For information about template, CSElement, and SiteEntry assets, see Chapter 20, "Creating Template, CSElement, and SiteEntry Assets."
+For information about template, CSElement, and SiteEntry assets, see Chapter 21, "Creating Template, CSElement, and SiteEntry Assets."